LassoSoft/LassoGuide/lasso_guide_source/operations/serialization.rst

 Serializing Objects
 ===================

-An object is serialized by calling its `serialize` method.
-This method serializes the object and returns the resulting data as a string.
+An object is serialized by calling its `~trait_serializable->serialize` method, which serializes the object and returns the resulting data as a string.
 This method is provided through `trait_serializable`, which is described here.

 .. trait:: trait_serializable